East Indiaman: Description of the sailing vessels and the trade

 East Indiamen vessels carried both passengers and goods, and were armed to defend themselves against pirates.
 Initially, the East Indiamen were built to carry as much cargo as possible, rather than for speed of sailing.
 The British East India Company had a monopoly on trade with India and China, supporting that design.

 East Indiamen were the largest merchant ships regularly built during the late 18th and early 19th centuries, generally measuring between 1100 and 1400 tons burthen (bm).
 Two of the largest were the Earl of Mansfield and Lascelles being built at Deptford in 1795.
 The Royal Navy purchased both, converted them to 56-gun fourth rates, and renamed them Weymouth and Madras respectively.
 They measured 1426 tons (bm) on dimensions of approximately 175 feet overall length of hull, 144 feet keel, 43 feet beam, 17 feet draft.

 In England, Queen Elizabeth I granted an exclusive right to the trade to the East India Company in 1600, a monopoly which lasted until 1834.
 The company grew to encompass more than the trade between England and India, but the ships described in this article are the type used in the 17th to the early 19th centuries to carry the trade.

+Captain Robert William Eastwick gives an account of how EIC ships were chartered in his 1836 manuscript.
+As was the custom at least by 1791, ships were chartered from their owners, and were often used for four round trip voyages after which they were then considered "worn out."
+About thirty ships were required per season.
+When a ship was to be chartered, the owner chose a captain from a selection of applicants or interested parties.
+The post of captain was "sold" to the prospective captain for as much as 8,000-10,000 pounds per appointment.
+After the sale of the post, the command was considered transferable property, and could be resold to the highest bidder or passed to an heir.
+Additionally, the captain had the right to free outbound freight to the extent of fifty tons, and twenty tons on the return trip.
+This was extremely lucrative, and a prudent commander could average between 4,000 and 5,000 pounds per voyage, sometimes as high as 12,000 pounds.
+However, in the early 19th century this custom was completely abolished, because it significantly raised the rates of freight.
+At the time of its abolishment, all captains then in service were given a compensation and removed if necessary.
+From that point on, a person not qualified to command could not obtain the post, and the command of EIC vessels became merit based.